tximeta: transcript quantification import with automatic metadata

 to a temporary directory for the JSON file, but a more typical workflow

-would write the JSON file to the same location as the Salmon
+would write the JSON file to the same location as the salmon

 index by not specifying jsonFile